juusokasperi/ft_transcendence/docs/Makefile-usage.md

 # Makefile Guide

-This Makefile wraps Docker Compose and Buildx to run the full dev stack consistently.
-It does not require Node on the host; everything runs in containers.
+This Makefile wraps Docker Compose and Buildx to run the dev stack.
+No host Node/pnpm is required; everything runs in containers via Corepack.

 ## Prerequisites